Why Do Insurance Companies Consider Rottweilers a Dangerous Breed?

 Rottweiler bite client

 Patrick O’Hara has experience serving clients as a Rottweiler bite attorney.
 He represented a woman who was bit by a Rottweiler while visiting some friends.
-The friends owned an unneutered male Rottweiler that they routinely kept in a cage when there was company in the house.
+The friends owned an unneutered male Rottweiler that they routinely kept in a cage when there were visitors in the house.
 The owner let the dog back into the house after it finished relieving itself in the backyard.
 The dog charged the woman and bit her in the leg.
 The punctures left permanent scars.

 The owner was liable for the woman’s injuries because the dog had exhibited aggressive behavior before.
 Prior to biting her, the dog had charged the same woman when it was in the front yard, and she was exiting her vehicle.
 A dog owner is responsible under a strict liability tort if the owner knows the dog is aggressive before it injures the victim.
 An owner of an aggressive dog is liable for injuries caused by the dog even if the owner is responsible and follows government ordinances and codes.
 The client received compensation for her medical bills, disfigurement (scars) and pain and suffering.

 Dogs may attack children

 Small children should not be left unattended with dogs, especially large dogs.
 Some dogs may attack a small child as prey or defend against a child that is a stranger.
 In March of this year, a young boy was killed in California by two Rottweilers that were loose.
 The Rottweilers dug a hole under a fence and escaped from the yard.
 The boy was playing in his own front yard when the dogs attacked.

 In Houston, Texas, a 3-month old was mauled and killed by the family Rottweiler.
 The dog pushed open a door to reach the baby.
 The door had been blocked by a washing machine.
 The child was attacked and mauled while it was in a baby swing.
 Authorities considered pressing criminal charges against the parents.